vimarsh244/mywebsite-hugo/content/posts/why-india-needs-its-own-cryptocurrency.md

 ---
 India is a country where cash circulation ammounts to whopping 5 lac crore rupees.
 With technologies like UPI and the tech boom, digital payments are on a stark rise📈.

-The total global market cap in the world for cryptocurrencies is [cuyrrently 2 trillion USD](https://coinmarketcap.com/) (It doubled in the last two months alone), **two-thirds of India's annual GDP** 🤯 this tells a lot!
+The total global market cap in the world for cryptocurrencies is [currently 2 trillion USD](https://coinmarketcap.com/) (It doubled in the last two months alone), **two-thirds of India's annual GDP** 🤯 this tells a lot!
 And our government is planning to ban the use of cryptocurrencies.
 Dodgecoin, a joke crossed 50 billion USD.

 > India should launch its own cryptocurrency and back it with other cypto